team-oedp/resource-library/src/site/notes/Case Studies/Self-Help Enterprises.md

 We opened the discussion by asking team members about the agreements they’d like to make with participants as co-owners of their site data, and we posed questions to spark ideation.
 These questions are listed below, in Figure 4, and include queries about access, condition of deletion, sharing, and usage.
 This conversation highlighted what the team valued most in collaborations with program participants, including consent and transparency.
 For example, there are certain reporting requirements imposed by agencies and funders that the team feels participants need to know up front.

-> [!NOTE] Tool
+> [!TOOL] Tool + How-to Guide
-> To view and utilize a data co-ownership agreement template, see our tool: [[Tools and Templates/Data Co-Ownership Template\|Data Co-Ownership Template]] and the accompanying co-ownership how-to guide: **[[How-To Guides & Zines/Zine - Our Data, Our Rules\|Zine - Our Data, Our Rules]] - A How-To Guide for Environmental Data Co-Ownership.**
+> To view and utilize a data co-ownership agreement template, see our tool: [[Tools and Templates/Data Co-Ownership Template\|Data Co-Ownership Template]] and the accompanying co-ownership how-to guide: **[[How-To Guides & Zines/Our Data, Our Rules\|Our Data, Our Rules]] — A How-To Guide for Environmental Data Co-Ownership.**
 ****